LostInZoom/cartagen/docs/manual/lines.rst

 - :func:`Gaussian smoothing <cartagen.smooth_gaussian>` :footcite:p:`babaud:1986` :footcite:p:`plazanet:1996`
 - :func:`PLATRE smoothing <cartagen.smooth_platre>` :footcite:p:`fritsch:1998`
 - :func:`Taubin smoothing <cartagen.smooth_taubin>` :footcite:p:`taubin:1995`
+- :func:`Topographic smoothing <cartagen.smooth_topographic>`
+- :func:`Weighted Moving Average (WMA) smoothing <cartagen.smooth_wma>`

 The gaussian smoothing is the most well-known smoothing algorithm for polylines, it attenuates inflexions in the line but isn't specialized in anything.
 On the other hand, PLATRE is designed to preserve sharp turns and attenuate minor bends while Taubin is used to prevent shrinkage of bends that is characteristic of the gaussian smoothing.
+Topographic smoothing is a meta-algorithm that starts with a WMA smoothing followed by an angular simplification, this creates a hand-drawn older style of line generalization.

 .. plot:: code/manual/lines_smoothing.py